Service Worker

 Disable Service Worker

-Or disable via user settings (Settings > Advanced > Service Worker).
+Disable the service worker via user settings (Settings > Advanced > Service Worker).

 Update Behavior